fbacher/xbmc/README UNICODE.md

 **Added several APIs**

 The first is experimental.
 I should move this to my private branch.

-**UTF8Fold** Added to give Python addons access to ICU CaseFold.
-The builtin Python CaseFold has the Turkic I problem.
-I need to experiment and see if this is needed and what the cost is.

 **getICULanguage** provides much basic info about the current Locale.
 It makes up for a buggy and insufficient getLanguage API that follows it.
 Fixing getLanguage would require changing its API. getICULanguage gets all of its information from icu::Locale. getLanguage gets its info from various Kodi sources and is incomplete and inaccurate.